Lavaneeth221/Deepfake-video-detection-using-DL-/README.md

 Model Creation:
 This directory consists of the step by step process of creating and training a deepfake detection model .

+Documentations:
+This Consists of the medium article and the poster for Deepfake video detection using deep learning.
+And also the Architecture diagram for the same.

 4.Architecture Diagram